GrandMoff100/HomeAssistantAPI/docs/advanced.rst

     client = Client("<URL>", "<TOKEN>", cache_backend=FileCache(cache_name="<whatever_you_want>", cache_dir="foobar-cache"))

+    # CachedSession is activated by the `with` statement.
+    with client:
+        # Grab and update some cool entities and services inside your installation.
+        ...

     # Or an example for async

     from homeassistant_api import Client
     from aiohttp_client_cache import SQLiteCache

     client = Client("<URL>", "<TOKEN>", cache_backend=SQLiteCache('my_app_cache', timeout=60))
+    # CachedSession is activated by the `async with` statement.
+    async def main():
+        async with client:
+            # Grab and update some cool entities and services inside your installation.
+            ...

 Response Processing
 **********************